dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/drawing-positioning-and-cloning-images-in-gdi.md

 ---
-title: "Drawing, Positioning, and Cloning Images in GDI+"
+title: "Draw, position, and clone Images in GDI+"
 description: Learn how to draw, position, and clone images in GDI+ using classes to load and display raster and vector images. ms.date: "03/30/2017"
 dev_langs: